-Learn about the aviation services managed by the Ministry of Northern Development, Mines, Natural Resources and Forestry (NDMNRF).
+Learn about the aviation services managed by the ministry.

 On this page Skip this page navigation

-The Ministry of Northern Development, Mines, Natural Resources and Forestry (NDMNRF) operates a modern fleet of fixed-wing and rotary aircraft, as well as a state-of-the-art flight simulator.
+We operate a modern fleet of fixed-wing and rotary aircraft, as well as a state-of-the-art flight simulator.
 Although forest fire suppression is one of our main services, the fleet also supports several specialty provincial resource management programs, such as fish and wildlife research and aerial rabies baiting.
-Our Aviation Services Centre coordinates and tracks all NDMNRF flights, while Aviation Safety Officers ensure our commercial air carriers meet the required safety standards.
+Our Aviation Services Centre coordinates and tracks all ministry flights, while Aviation Safety Officers ensure our commercial air carriers meet the required safety standards.

 About our aircraft

-Our NDMNRF fleet of aircraft are maintained in hangars across the province.
+Our ministry fleet of aircraft are maintained in hangars across the province.

 DHC-2T Turbo Beaver